Skip to main content

 Step 1.
 Declare the ledger as the money source of truth.

 Use one internal ledger as the place that determines financial truth, then design screens from that model.
-The provided sources do not specify the exact object set and state definitions, so document your own model explicitly before launch.
+Document your own object set and state definitions explicitly before launch.

 Your state names are an implementation choice, but the control objective is traceability.
 Teams should be able to trace one successful and one failed payment path using internal records alone.
 If outcome interpretation depends on provider dashboards, the model is still incomplete.